 - Describe positive attributes about them when they are not using

 For your reference, find a sample letter below.
 The Partnership for Drug-Free Kids published this open letter from a brother who’s sibling is suffering from drug addiction.
-The expression of pain yet being in a loving manner is powerful in this letter, and follows a very similar outline as what was just outlined on this page.
+The expression of pain yet being in a loving manner is powerful in this letter.
+This letter follows a very similar outline as what was just described above.

 I just wanted to say how proud of you I am as your brother.
 I’ve never known someone with the same heart for others that you have.
 Growing up, you always made sure that I and the rest of our younger siblings were taken care of before you worried about yourself.
 I’ll never forget that and I’ll always love you for it.